Exouxas/FosterScript.Core/DEFINITIONS.md

 ```

 ### **Input node**
 Collects external information to create a signal that is provided to the network.
-Not affected by other neurons unless explicit logic is made in the organ that created it.
+Not affected by other neurons unless explicit logic is made in the module that created it.

 ### **Hidden node**
 Purely calculative point.
 Takes values from input nodes and other hidden nodes, then calculates an appropriate output that is sent to either an output node or a hidden node.

 ### **Output node**
 Collects values from input nodes and hidden nodes, and uses a simple activation function to decide wether the output activates.
-Also contains logic for what the node actuates (usually closely related to the organ it was created from).
+Also contains logic for what the node actuates (usually closely related to the module it was created from).

 ### **Diagram**
 ```mermaid